Skip to main content

 2025 Grants Program

-The 2025 SHCF Grants Program will open on July 1stand close on August 31st.
-The Grants Committee will consider applications of up to $5,000 from eligible organisations with successful applicants notified in early October.
+The 2025 SHCF Grants Program is open from July 1st and closes on August 31st.
+The Grants Committee will consider applications for grants from eligible organisations within the Wingecarribee Shire, with successful applicants notified in early October.

-Applicants are encouraged to review our funding guidelines and eligibility criteria before beginning an application.
-For any additional clarification on the process and the kinds of project we fund, please contact us.
+Applicants are encouraged to review our funding guidelines, eligibility criteria and FAQ’s before beginning an application.
+For any additional clarification on the process and the kinds of projects we fund, please contact us.

 What we fund

-We support programs and initiatives at a local community level that contribute to prosperity and wellbeing across the Wingecarribbe Shire.
+We support programs and initiatives at a local community level that contribute to the building of a healthy, caring and connected community in the Wingecarribee Shire.
 We are seeking grant applications for initiatives that support health and welfare, education, families, youth and aged care, environmental projects and programs that support first nations people and culture.

 Take a look at some of the projects we helped fund last year.